Housing and charitable registration

 Housing that includes specially adapted facilities, services, or other amenities

 9. Providing comfortable, modest housing 2 that includes specially adapted facilities, services, or other amenities can provide eligible beneficiaries with relief from conditions associated with mental or physical disabilities, or conditions attributable to being aged.
 3 The organization must ensure that this type of housing helps beneficiaries overcome or manage their particular conditions.

 10. Beneficiaries of housing that includes specially adapted facilities, services, or other amenities are not required to be assessed using an income threshold or other financial criteria.
 In addition, the housing does not have to be provided at less than fair market value.
 4

 11. Examples of purposes that provide housing that includes specially adapted facilities, services, or other amenities include:

 to relieve conditions associated with disability by providing specially adapted residential accommodation, incidental facilities, and support to [specify eligible beneficiaries]

-to relieve conditions associated with the aged by providing specially adapted residential accommodation, incidental facilities, and support to [specify eligible beneficiaries]
+to relieve conditions attributable to being aged by providing specially adapted residential accommodation, incidental facilities, and support to [specify eligible beneficiaries]

 12. For additional examples of purposes that relieve conditions associated with the aged, or with disabilities, go to Model purposes.
 Also see Guidance CG-019, How to draft purposes for charitable registration.